JE-IRT: A Geometric Lens on LLM Abilities through Joint Embedding Item Response Theory: Experiments and Analysis

 We evaluate the learned geometry by predicting, at question level, whether an LLM answers correctly.
 JE-IRT is trained with two frozen base encoders---ModernBERT-Large~\citep{warner-etal-2025-smarter} and all-mpnet-base-v2~\citep{reimers-2019-sentence-bert}---across a range of embedding dimensions.
 For each embedding dimension $d$, we select the checkpoint with the lowest validation loss and report test-set performance.

 \paragraph{Accuracy vs.\ dimension.} As the left panel of Figure~\ref{fig:combined_accuracy_analysis} shows, test accuracy increases with $d$ for both encoders and peaks around $d\!=\!256$, indicating that the predictive structure JE-IRT needs is effectively low-dimensional.
-For comparison, we include the EmbedLLM baseline, which uses a fixed 252-dimensional embedding per model.
-JE-IRT surpasses this baseline with far smaller embeddings—at just $d\!=\!16$ with ModernBERT and around $d\!=\!64$ with the sentence-transformer—yielding an order-of-magnitude (or multi-fold) reduction in dimensionality while matching or exceeding accuracy.
-This demonstrates that JE-IRT captures the essential interaction between models and questions with substantially fewer parameters.
+To contextualize these numbers, we compare against five baselines spanning simple heuristics to learned representations.
+The three simplest are majority-vote predictors.
+Overall majority vote ($63.40\%$) applies a single global prediction to all model-question pairs.
+Per-model majority vote ($63.59\%$) predicts all questions for each model as correct or incorrect based on that model's training-set accuracy.
+Per-benchmark majority vote ($71.09\%$) makes a single prediction for all pairs within each benchmark based on the majority training-set label.
+Beyond these, we include two learned baselines: KNN ($71.52\%$), which predicts correctness from nearest neighbors in the base encoder's representation space, and EmbedLLM ($74.09\%$), which uses a fixed $252$-dimensional embedding per model.
+The per-benchmark majority vote, KNN, and EmbedLLM baselines are shown in the figure.
+The two weaker majority-vote baselines fall well below the figure's range and are omitted for clarity.
+JE-IRT surpasses all five baselines, and does so with far smaller embeddings than EmbedLLM.
+At just $d\!=\!16$ with ModernBERT and around $d\!=\!64$ with the sentence-transformer, JE-IRT yields an order-of-magnitude reduction in dimensionality while exceeding accuracy.
+Together, these comparisons show that JE-IRT's accuracy reflects genuine model--question interaction modeling rather than label imbalance, model strength, or question difficulty alone, and that it captures this interaction with substantially fewer parameters than prior embedding methods.

 \paragraph{Per-model and per-benchmark breakdowns.} Focusing on the best 256-dimensional setting, the top-right plot reports per-model accuracies (one point per LLM; dashed line = overall mean), and the bottom-right plot aggregates the same models by benchmark category.
 The distributions are tight around the mean along both axes: gains are not driven by a handful of outlier models, nor are they confined to a particular benchmark.
 Instead, performance is consistent across the portfolio of 112 LLMs and the 10 benchmarks, indicating that the learned embeddings generalize beyond specific models or tasks and reflect broad, reusable patterns of question difficulty and model capability.